jhongover9000/intro2im/midtermProject/journal.md

 So, I need to make the class for stages and then create the class for the game itself, which has a menu and instructions.
 That's what I'll be working on today, and try to finish this stupidly-big project that I have no idea if I can finish in time.
 Next time, I'll try to be less ambitious with my work (I'll choose something within my skill range).

 My life right now in a nutshell is nullPointerException.
 I don't know why I'm getting this problem.
 Everything works fine when I have them in separate classes, but when I put them together in a stage class everything breaks down.
 I've been trying to figure this out for the past hour and a half.
 Don't have a lot of time left...

+#### Oct.
+27

+Okay, so it's currently 2 AM.
+I have a lot of things I finished, but I think I'll write about them after I sleep.
+Technically, to fulfill the criteria, all I need is to add sound.
+However, I'd like to add a moving background and some movie files as well, if possible.